The fair runs through July 4.

 HOT NIGHTS, COOL SOUNDS

-This year’s San Diego County Fair will boast an impressive lineup of artists ranging from the seasoned veterans of rock ’n’ roll and country to the zesty sounds of Latin performers and more modern-day artists who have burst on the scene.
+This year’s San Diego County Fair will boast an impressive lineup of artists, from seasoned veterans to more modern-day artists.
+Here are some of the headliners:

 • Emblem 3 — June 13